 COMP 5511 Principles of Data Structures (4 credits)

-Definition, use, and application of fundamental data structures and associated algorithms.
-Asymptotic analysis of algorithms.
-Storage management: arrays, strings, lists and trees.
-Data abstraction: stacks, queues, priority queues, sets, and tables.
-Searching and sorting.
-Programming techniques: designing classes for data structures.
+This course introduces students to the definition, use, and application of fundamental data structures and associated algorithms.
+Students will learn about asymptotic analysis of algorithms; storage management structures such as arrays, strings, lists, and trees; and data abstraction structures such as stacks, queues, priority queues, sets, and tables; searching and sorting.
+Covered programming techniques include designing classes for data structures.

 COMP 5531 Files and Databases (4 credits)